io7lab/IO7FuPython/README.md

     device.setCallback(sub_cb)				# subsription callback. ie. command handler device.setResetCallback(reset_cb)			# factory reset callback. it clears 'device.cfg' file.
 ```
-This can be especially usefull when the configuration is stored in a file
+This can be especially useful when the configuration is stored in a file
 ```python
     from IOTDevice import Device